peekay21/Coding-Questions/README.md

 # Coding-Questions
-In this repository, solutions of all the I solved are here.
+In this repository, solutions of all Problems that I solved are here.